 While not directly tied to sales and conversions, website security is essential for a successful website.
 If your site gets hacked, goes offline, or gets compromised due to vulnerable plugins, you can instantly lose credibility with both existing and potential new customers.

 Why would someone want to hack into your website?
 Malicious assaults on websites are not just about stealing data any more.
 Many attacks are aimed at using your website to send out spam emails, or inject nasty content that is designed to enhance the reputation of other websites.

-We recommend the following to help keep your website secure:
+We recommend the following tactics to help keep your website secure:

-It’s always a good idea to back up your data at least weekly.
+Back up your website (including database) at least weekly.
 We all know someone who has lost family photos or important documents after a computer crash.
 The same type of issues exist for your website.

 Your hosting company may provide backups, but you should have your own solution that backs up your website regularly, and saves this data with a secure third party, such as Dropbox, Google Drive, or Amazons S3.

 Your website may require regular core updates, security fixes, and plugin updates.
 On most platforms — like WordPress — these can usually be managed through your administration dashboard.
 Installing updates and security fixes as soon as available helps to keep you protected from possible exploits and malicious attacks.